google-ai-edge/mediapipe/docs/solutions/face_mesh.md

 ## Overview

-MediaPipe Face Mesh is a face geometry solution that estimates 468 3D face landmarks in real-time even on mobile devices.
-It employs machine learning (ML) to infer the 3D surface geometry, requiring only a single camera input without the need for a dedicated depth sensor.
+MediaPipe Face Mesh is a solution that estimates 468 3D face landmarks in real-time even on mobile devices.
+It employs machine learning (ML) to infer the 3D facial surface, requiring only a single camera input without the need for a dedicated depth sensor.
 Utilizing lightweight model architectures together with GPU acceleration throughout the pipeline, the solution delivers real-time performance critical for live experiences.

-Additionally, the solution is bundled with the Face Geometry module that bridges the gap between the face landmark estimation and useful real-time augmented reality (AR) applications.
-It establishes a metric 3D space and uses the face landmark screen positions to estimate face geometry within that space.
-The face geometry data consists of common 3D geometry primitives, including a face pose transformation matrix and a triangular face mesh.
-Under the hood, a lightweight statistical analysis method called
-[Procrustes Analysis](https://en.wikipedia.org/wiki/Procrustes_analysis) is
-employed to drive a robust, performant and portable logic.
+Additionally, the solution is bundled with the Face Transform module that bridges the gap between the face landmark estimation and useful real-time augmented reality (AR) applications.
+It establishes a metric 3D space and uses the face landmark screen positions to estimate a face transform within that space.
+The face transform data consists of common 3D primitives, including a face pose transformation matrix and a triangular face mesh.
+Under the hood, a lightweight statistical analysis method called [Procrustes Analysis](https://en.wikipedia.org/wiki/Procrustes_analysis) is employed to drive a robust, performant and portable logic.
 The analysis runs on CPU and has a minimal speed/memory footprint on top of the ML model inference.

 ![face_mesh_ar_effects.gif](../images/face_mesh_ar_effects.gif) |
 :-------------------------------------------------------------: |
 *Fig 1.
-AR effects utilizing facial surface geometry.*          |
+AR effects utilizing the 3D facial surface.*            |

 ## ML Pipeline

 Our ML pipeline consists of two real-time deep neural network models that work
-together: A detector that operates on the full image and computes face locations and a 3D face landmark model that operates on those locations and predicts the approximate surface geometry via regression.
+together: A detector that operates on the full image and computes face locations and a 3D face landmark model that operates on those locations and predicts the approximate 3D surface via regression.
 Having the face accurately cropped drastically reduces the need for common data augmentations like affine transformations consisting of rotations, translation and scale changes.
 Instead it allows the network to dedicate most of its capacity towards coordinate